run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 === "Airgapped"

-    * Ask for a tar file `constrol-plane-<NEW-VERSION>.tgz` from Run:ai customer support.
+    * Ask for a tar file `runai-air-gapped-<NEW-VERSION>.tar.gz` from Run:ai customer support.
 The file contains the new version you want to upgrade to. `<NEW-VERSION>` is the updated version of the Run:ai control plane.
     * Upload the images as described [here](preparations.md#runai-software-files).